Cartesian-School/debian-guide/README.md

-# Debian Installation and Configuration Guide for Server and Workstation
+# Debian Installation and Configuration Guide Server and Workstation

 ---